CorvetteCole/DesktopSensorHub/README.md

 - Adafruit QT2040 board for i2c -> USB: https://www.adafruit.com/product/5056

 ## Roadmap
-- Test prototype once boards arrive
+- [ x ] Test prototype once boards arrive
+  - Problem encountered, APDS9960 iio i2c driver needs an interrupt, but no interrupt is provided via RP2040 i2c bridge.
+Need to figure out if we can somehow provide an interrupt over USB or maybe by acting as a GPIO expander as well
-- Design PCB, preferrably with USB-C connector on sensor hub
+- [ ] Design PCB, preferrably with USB-C connector on sensor hub
-- Design 3D printed case for sensor so it can mount on top of your PC like a webcam (maybe?)
+- [ ] Design 3D printed case for sensor so it can mount on top of your PC like a webcam (maybe?)
-- Test v1 PCB
+- [ ] Test v1 PCB
-- Optimize, reduce footprint
+- [ ] Optimize, reduce footprint
-- Test v2 PCB
+- [ ] Test v2 PCB
-- Release, make repo public (probably no one will care)
+- [ ] Release, make repo public (probably no one will care)
-- Write userspace daemon to handle gestures, color temperature calculation and display color adjustment.
+- [ ] Write userspace daemon to handle gestures, color temperature calculation and display color adjustment.
 Would handle display brightness adjustment too, but I think that would be better served by [wluma](https://github.com/maximbaz/wluma)
-- Figure out if wake on proximity sensor is possible
+- [ ] Figure out if wake on proximity sensor is possible

 ## Related projects
 - ColorhugALS: https://blogs.gnome.org/hughsie/2015/05/27/colorhugals-and-sensor-hid/ by https://hughsie.com/.
 Maybe send him an email once you have something interesting?